North Country Blues: Lyrics

 Dylan hides the fact that the narrator is a woman to the end of verse four.
 The song ends bleakly, as by this time the woman has lost her husband, mother, father and brother; the mine is closed and the town is virtually abandoned; and soon her children will leave her in complete isolation and desolation.

 According to writer M. Marqusee, this apparently restricting and morose format, referred to as a "formally conservative exercise in first-person narrative", Dylan manages to achieve significant tonal and expressive variation.

 Cover versions

 In 1968, Joan Baez included a performance of "North Country Blues" on her Dylan tribute album Any Day Now.
 The song also appears on the self-titled 2023 album of bluegrass group Mighty Poplar.
+British singer Martin Simpson covers the song on his 2013 album "Vagrant Stanzas".